asebak/Just-Another-i18n-Editor/README.md

 ## Configuration

-Need to define a env.txt file in output directory Create an Azure translator key and define the txt file with the following TRANSLATOR_TEXT_SUBSCRIPTION_KEY=key_here
+* Need to define a env.txt file in output directory
+* Create an Azure translator Resource
+* Added the following key in the txt file: TRANSLATOR_TEXT_SUBSCRIPTION_KEY=key_here